timwredwards/timwredwards.github.io/_posts/2020-02-18-continuous-integration.md

 <!--more-->

-While this definition is vague, I've seen many implementations of CI pipelines across different companies, and it seems there is some confusion about the problem that CI aims to solve.
+While this definition is vague, I've seen many implementations of CI pipelines across different teams, and it seems there is some confusion about the problem that CI aims to solve.

 ## The Problem

-Some companies see their repository as a dumping ground for code, and their build system as a way of merely automating a test suite, but this misses the point entirely.
+Some teams see their repository as simply a way of storing all their code in the same place, and their build system as a way of merely automating a test suite or enforcing certain code standards, but this misses the point entirely.

 CI is a *philosophy*, not a tool.
 The build systems are the tools; Fastlane, Travis, Bitrise, and even git itself are tools to achieve continuous integration of work within a team.